joelkp/ranoise/README.md

 ```

 #### `splitmix32b`
 I also decided to include a `splitmix32b`, which fully replaces the 32-bit MurmurHash3 fmix function with another integer-to-integer hash function of the same form, the best currently found and provided by Christopher Wellons's ['hash-prospector' project](https://github.com/skeeto/hash-prospector).
-This was a little disappointing; how well variations of this kind of function work _in testing as PRNGs_ seems a little more haphazard than how strictly good they are as hash functions.
-The best result may also depend on e.g. finding a suitable increment constant peculiar to the function tested.
-The usual quick pick of the constant based on the golden ratio doesn't work well for this function (in SmallCrush), and with the one used instead (after some trial and error), results in Crush and BigCrush are so-so, and don't give reason to prefer this function.
+This was a little tricky and fiddly to get working well, because some failures at all test levels in TestU01 testing came and went haphazardly with variations.
+How well variations of this kind of function work _in testing as PRNGs_ seems more complicated than how strictly good they are as hash functions.
+The best result may also depend on finding a suitable increment constant peculiar to the function tested; the usual quick pick of the constant based on the golden ratio doesn't work well in SmallCrush testing for this function.
+On the whole, the below version is roughly as good as `splitmix32a` in both TestU01 and PractRand testing.
 ```
 uint32_t splitmix32b(uint32_t *pos) {
         uint32_t x = *pos += 2452817881UL;